The ultimate guide to visiting 5 Terre National Park

 Where to sleep

 There are many accommodations as Hotels, Guest Houses or ”Room for Rent”.
 During the summer (it’s the high season) the average price is between 60 Euros and 100 Euros for a double room (even more).
 It depends on where you want to stay.
-Click on the town to see accommodations:
+Click below on the town to see accommodations:

 - Manarola accommodations;